Tosiaalwayssmile/Lessons/Python/List1/README.md

 Simple program taking user's input and checking some if statements.
-Full task descriptions ins "lista1.pdf"
+Full task description in "lista1.pdf"